 Conclusion:

-companies are well advised to start dealing with the new requirements today. given the large number of websites affected and the small number of specialists in accessible web design, it is important not to wait until the last minute.
+It is advisable for companies to deal with the new requirements now.
+In view of the large number of websites affected and the limited number of specialists in accessible web design, it is not advisable to wait until the last minute.

 How can you make your website accessible?

-there is a bible for the creation of barrier-free websites, the wcag (web content accessibility guidelines). this document, which contains all the essential elements on the subject of accessible websites, was published by the w3c (world wide web consortiumThe current version is version 2.1 from 05 June 2018, a new version 2.2 has been announced for the end of 2022. click here for the new features.
+there is a bible for the creation of barrier-free websites, the wcag (web content accessibility guidelines). this document, which contains all the essential elements on the subject of accessible websites, was published by the w3c (world wide web consortium) and is constantly being further developed by it. the current version is version 2.2 from october 05, 2023. all new features of this version compared to its predecessor 2.1 from 2018 can be found on the page of w3c.

 in general, it should be mentioned that the development of an accessible website becomes easier the earlier the topic is integrated into the development process. if the graphic designer incorporates the requirements into his creative part, the subsequent implementation of the website is much easier and involves less effort than if a lot of changes have to be made afterwards.